 the person who suffers the loss or damage shall be deemed, for the purposes of this Act, to have suffered it by the supplying of the goods.

-53. Remedy for supply of goods etc., in contravention of Act or order
+53. Remedy for supply of goods etc. in contravention of Act or order

 (1) If —